amykma0818/ML_Stats_Basic/README.md

 While if the sample is drawn from a normal distribution with large sample size, $`se(median) = 1.2533*se(mean)`$.

 ### 3. Two-sample t-test vs. paired t-test, which one has higher statistical power?
 * Depend on the degree of freedom.
+Degrees of freedom (DOF) equals your sample size minus the number of parameters you need to calculate during an analysis.
+Higher DOF generally mean larger sample sizes or fewer unknown parameters, a higher DOF means more power to reject a false null hypothesis and find a significant result.